Nowosad/reedsolomon/README.md

 <!-- badges: end -->

 The goal of {reedsolomon} is to apply the Reed-Solomon algorithm on remote sensing data.
-It is based on the work of Werner (2020).
+It allows using Reed-Solomon algorithm for data fusion (turning many raster layers into one) and performing reverse transformation (Werner (2020)).

 ## Installation